mdavis-xyz/mdavis.xyz/pages/lime/content.md

 [Section 12.23](12.23) is a huge wall of text, which contains a few noteworthy points.
 As mentioned earlier, it states that Lime are not obliged to respond to any enquiries.
 In general, most people visiting websites and using apps click "I agree" without actually reading the terms and conditions they are agreeing to.
-If you're better than that and actually skim through the terms, you may still be screwed over.
+If you're better than that and actually skim through the terms, you still do not actually know what you're agreeing to.
 [This section](12.23) of Lime's terms state that the headings in their terms are meaningless.
 Only the smallest fine print really matters.
 Even if you do read all the fine print, it does not provide any meaningful guarantee.
 Thanks to [Section 12.25](12.25) Lime can change the terms and your next use is assumed to be an agreement.
-They only need to "notify you", which can involve simply updating the web page linked to in the app menu.
+They only need to "notify you", which can involve simply updating the web page which is linked to in the app menu.
 This is probably why ([Section 12.25.5](12.25.5)) makes you promise to read the whole terms and conditions and privacy statement each time you ride.

 One of the most shocking sections is [Section 12.23](12.23).